📚

 Step 3

-Using this value, we can write a mole ratio to get rid of the unit of grams of ethanol.
+Using this value, we can make a mole ratio.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-BtfZAbO6Qo7R.png?alt=media&token=60c91c84-40b1-4997-b578-0842436eccfb